-Electrical socket outlets shall be provided to individual rooms or lettings to a minimum standard as follows:
+Electrical socket outlets shall be provided to individual rooms or lettings to, to allow for modern day living, as follows:

 - Living rooms 4 single sockets or equivalent. - Bedrooms 4 single sockets or equivalent. - Bedrooms containing living space 6 sockets or equivalent. - Category A bedsits containing kitchen facilities 3 sockets in suitable locations away from the kitchen and in addition to those require as part of the kitchen facilities (see section 5).